-If you are looking for a new keto Stromboli Recipe to try you have to try this one.
-I took the best flavors of my Chicken Cordon Bleu Casserole and made them into a shareable hand-held appetizer perfect for parties and tailgating.
+If you are looking for a new Low Carb Stromboli Recipe to try you have to try this one.
+I took the best flavors of my Chicken Cordon Bleu Casserole and made them into a delicious shareable hand-held chicken stromboli.
+This keto stromboli is a perfect main course or appetizer for parties and tailgating.

 My family loves my Chicken Cordon Bleu Casserole and we love pizza and stromboli so it was only natural to make a Chicken Cordon Bleu Stromboli!
 This is a great variation to use as an appetizer during parties.

-When I first tried stuffing this stromboli I went a little overboard on the filling.
+When I first tried stuffing this keto low carb stromboli I went a little overboard on the filling.
 I had to try again and half the amount of filling to get it to roll up.

 I layered it so you can see the separate ingredients but while recipe testing I discovered it is better to mix the ingredients together before filling the stromboli.
 Just follow the instructions and you'll be good!